Angelszm/computing-notes/SFC.md

 Spearman Rank Correlation

-No Ties and then use equation.
+- No Ties and then use equation.
 But if we dont have rank and then need to do ranking first.
 (Like 1,2,3)

-Do ranking if it’s not giving ranking data
+- Do ranking if it’s not giving ranking data

-Ties (same rank in a column, same values like OK : 3 times etc) > use mean rank (3+4+5)/3
+- Ties (same rank in a column, same values like OK : 3 times etc) > use mean rank (3+4+5)/3

-Example we have same value in column and then the value for ties , will be mean rank ()
+- Example we have same value in column and then the value for ties , will be mean rank ()
+- Find Mean Rank first and Use Pearson Correlation (x,y,xy,x2,y2)

+Simple Linear Regression  (Line of SSE Straight Line)
+- x,y, xy, x2
+- m,c, 𝑦̂

+The Coefficient of Determination (r2)
+- x,y, 𝑦̅,𝑦̂, (𝑦̂ -𝑦̅)2, (𝑦 − 𝑦̅)2,
+- 𝑦̅ - mean of y

+Topic 3

+Question
+- Keywords (Task and Scope)
+- Essay Planning (Introduction, Describe, Compare, Contrast, Conclusion)
+- Academic Work: Writing Style (Write Fairly Short, Focus on facts, Use Paragraphs, Spell-Check, Citations/Bibiography)
+- Primary is gathered direct from the source
+- Secondary was already collected by someone else or pre-existing data

-Topic 3 >>> Referencing  (Pyan kyi yan)
+ >>> Referencing
 ```
 Reference List : is a list of all the sources used in a paper, eassy or assignment.
 NCC Education use - Harvard Style